chuckdries/sunhacks-19/slides/3-templating.md

 Activities

-1. Replace our simple string responses with full HTML pages
+1. Replace our simple string response with a full HTML page rendered from a template
 2. Write and serve some simple CSS
-3. Build a form in one of our templates that allows the user to enter their name, and use that information to greet them

 ## A quick primer on HTML